WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction

-\capsule The WMO Weather Prediction Model Intercomparison Project combines global forecasts generated by artificial-intelligence, physical and hybrid models from operational centres around the world within a common experimental protocol.
+\statement The World Meteorological Organization’s Weather Prediction Model Intercomparison Project aims to identify the strengths and weaknesses of weather forecasts generated by numerical models based on artificial intelligence, physical principles, and hybrids between the two.
+Global predictions from models under development at participating national meteorological and hydrological services are compared within a well-controlled experimental framework.
+Although the artificial intelligence-based systems generate highly accurate 10-day forecasts, they suffer from unphysical smoothing.
+Hybrids that combine artificial intelligence-based guides with physically based models benefit from synergies between their components.
+The project research plan builds on these findings to develop verification strategies that reliably assess forecast skill across modeling paradigms in support of planning and decision-making for next-generation operational numerical weather prediction systems. \capsule The WMO Weather Prediction Model Intercomparison Project combines global forecasts generated by artificial-intelligence, physical, and hybrid models from operational centres around the world within a common experimental protocol.
 The resulting archive will be used to develop new verification techniques designed to assess the strengths and weaknesses of the different modeling paradigms.
-These innovations will inform the development WMO guidance for national meteorological and hydrological services as they prepare to operationalize the next generation of numerical modeling systems.
+These innovations will inform the development of WMO guidance for national meteorological and hydrological services as they prepare to operationalize the next generation of numerical modeling systems.